 The long-awaited Run It Once Poker site is right around the corner.
-It successfully completed an extended beta test in September, with around 1000 registered players chosen in its biggest real money beta test to date.
+It successfully completed an extended beta test in September and October, with around 1000 registered players chosen in its biggest real money beta test to date.

 RIO Poker is an upcoming online real money poker site headed by Phil Galfond, a professional poker player, a coach, and three-time WSOP Bracelet winner.
 The project was first revealed two years ago as Galfond felt that the online poker sites at that time lacked “transparency” and he was looking for a “fair, honest, transparent” poker site.

 Initially, the site was supposed to launch in Q1 2017.
 However, the project kept delaying for various reasons but now the site is almost ready and is expected to launch soon.

 The online poker room is licensed in Malta and regulated by the Malta Gaming Authority.
 The company also holds a license from the UK Gambling Commission to launch in the UK.